valenzuela12/numeric_2024/website/gradsyllabus.rst

 Supporting Diversity and Inclusion
 -----------------------------------

-Atmospheric Science, Oceanography and the Earth Sciences havebeen historically dominated by a small subset of privileged people who are predominantly male and white, missing out on many influential individuals thoughts and
+Atmospheric Science, Oceanography and the Earth Sciences have been historically dominated by a small subset of privileged people who are predominantly male and white, missing out on many influential individuals thoughts and